PDXostc/rvi_v2x_firmware/field-support-manual.md

 ### SIM card <a name="requirements-sim"></a>

-Celllar network connectivity requires a properly provisioned SIM card.
+Cellular network connectivity requires a properly provisioned (activated) SIM card.
+The V2X has a [full size SIM card socket](http://www.mouser.com/ds/2/276/0475531001_MEMORY_CARD_SOCKET-146294.pdf), allowing use of any other sized SIM card.
+[Adapters](https://www.amazon.com/dp/B00R25GJJW) are available to adapt up to full size.

 ## Requirements for Smart Cities <a name="requirements-smart-cities"></a>